 In addition to being fascinating, Mount Kailash is the holiest site for pilgrims because of its magnificent splendor.
 Mt.
 Kailash is believed to be the abode of Lord Shiva in Hinduism, where he lives in a state of meditation with his consort Parvati and other devta gans.
 Hence, Hindus worship Mount Kailash as Lord Shiva’s throne.
 According to legend, Bhole Baba built Mount Kailash in the heart of the cosmos and made it his home using a tiny bit of dust that was extracted from his body.

 Mt.
 Kailash serves as a pillar for the earth and the hub of the cosmos.
-Hindu texts state that those who bathe in the Manasarovar Lake and perform the parikrama (circumambulation) around Mount Kailash are forgiven of their sins and freed from the rebirth and death cycle and Ultimately, they become one with Brahman (symbolically represented by Lord Shiva).
+Hindu texts state that those who bathe in the Manasarovar Lake and perform the parikrama (circumambulation) around Mount Kailash are forgiven of their sins and freed from the rebirth and death cycle, and ultimately, they become one with Brahman (symbolically represented by Lord Shiva).
 One circle of the life cycle is thought to be equivalent to performing a single parikrama of Mt.
-Kailash and it is said that if you encircle Mount Kailash 108 times, you will find salvation or nirvana.
+Kailash, and it is said that if you encircle Mount Kailash 108 times, you will find salvation or nirvana.

-The Kailash Parvat and Mansarovar Jheel are considered the ultimate pilgrimage sites on earth and the Kailash Mansarovar Yatra is said to be the greatest of all the Tirtha.
+The Kailash Parvat and Mansarovar Jheel are considered the ultimate pilgrimage sites on earth, and the Kailash Mansarovar Yatra is said to be the greatest of all the Tirtha.

 Talk to Kailash Yatra Expert